admon84/screepsmod-admin-utils/README.md

 ### `utils.importMapFile(filePath)`

-Imports a map from a file.
+Imports a map from a json file.

 ### `utils.addNPCTerminals(interval = 10)`